jamesbrown5292/docker-pg-sequelize/README.md

 # REST API
 The REST API contains three endpoints as listed below.
 These can be tested in an API testing client such as Postman.
 Routes should be tested at `http://localhost:3001/user/[plus desired endpoint]`.
 A postman collection has been provided for testing the routes.
+The collection can be found in the `postman` directory.
+This JSON file should be imported into Postman

 ## Using authorization~